gvtulder/vaultwarden-deb/README.md

 sudo apt install vaultwarden
 ```

-The packages can also be downloaded manually from the [Releases page](https://github.com/gvtulder/vaultwarden-deb/releases).
+The packages can also be downloaded manually from the [repository web page](https://vaultwarden-deb.pages.dev/).

 ## Important configuration